 Stamp duty charges or transfer duty

 For the uninitiated, stamp duty charges, or as it is now known, transfer duty is a state government tax that is levied on documents that influence certain types of transactions under the provisions of the Duties Act 2001.
 Like any government legislation, there are rules set down that detail when transfer duty is payable, how it is calculated, and when it must be paid.
 When purchasing a property, and not knowing much about conveyancing in Gold Coast property buyers are well-advised to seek professional legal assistance.
 However, here is some general information that may be of help:

 When can Stamp Duty on Transfers be charged?

 Queensland stamp duty is charged on documents produced and signed in Queensland.
-This doesn’t mean that if the documents are all taken over the border, signed there and brought back, that stamp duty can’t be charged.
+This doesn’t mean that if the documents are all taken over the border, signed there, and brought back, that stamp duty can’t be charged.
 There is another condition that prevents this activity.
-Stamp duty is also levied on documents that are signed outside of Queensland that relate to a property, an action or other business within Queensland.
+Stamp duty is also levied on documents that are signed outside of Queensland that relate to a property, action, or other business within Queensland.

 The purchaser pays the stamp duty to the solicitor who then arranges for the funds to the paid to the Office of State Revenue, Queensland.

 Are There Any Concessional Provisions?

 There are concessional rates that can apply if certain eligibility criteria are met.
 The Office of State Revenue, or a solicitor, can advise if a transaction qualifies.